garden-io/garden/docs/reference/module-types/exec.md

 A simple module for executing commands in your shell.
 This can be a useful escape hatch if no other module type fits your needs, and you just need to execute something (as opposed to deploy it, track its status etc.).

+By default, the `exec` module type executes the commands in the Garden build directory (under .garden/build/<module-name>).
+By setting `local: true`, the commands are executed in the module source directory instead.

+Note that Garden does not sync the source code for local exec modules into the Garden build directory.
+This means that include/exclude filters and ignore files are not applied to local exec modules, as the filtering is done during the sync.

 Below is the schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-files.md).
 The [first section](#configuration-keys) lists and describes the available